The random walk on upper triangular matrices over $\mathbb{Z}/m \mathbb{Z}$: Preliminaries

-where the $a_j \in \{-1,1\}$, each value occurring with probability $1/2$.
+where the $a_j \in \{-1,1\}$, with probability $1/4$, or $a_j=0$ with probability $1/2$.
 Equation~\eqref{separating} will allow us to separate the mixing time of the first row from the mixing time of the rest of the matrix.